MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/business-outcomes/engagement-outcomes.md

 ---
-title: "Enterprise Cloud Adoption: Examples of Customer Engagement Outcomes"
+title: "Fusion: Examples of Customer Engagement Outcomes"
 description: Examples of Customer Engagement Outcomes
 author: BrianBlanchard
 ms.date: 10/10/2018
 ---

-# Enterprise Cloud Adoption: Examples of Customer Engagement Outcomes
+# Fusion: Examples of Customer Engagement Outcomes

 As discussed in [Business Outcomes](overview.md), there are several potential business outcomes that can serve as the foundation for any Transformation Journey conversation with the business.
 In this article we will focus on a common business measure: Customer Engagement.
 Understanding the needs of customers and the ecosystem surrounding customers will help to better articulate the business outcomes that are the target of a business’ Transformation Journey.